wadave/vertex_ai_mcp_samples/adk_mcp_app/README.md

         └── index.html
 ```
 ### Run the app
-Start the Fast API: Run the following command to start CLI interface with `adk_mcp_app` folder
+Start the Fast API: Run the following command within the `adk_mcp_app` folder
 1. Set up values in `.env ` file

 Create a .env file with the following contents: